Raccoon Problems NJby ALCO Animal Control

-Using environment friendly products and humane methods to get rid of Raccoon Problems , ALCO Animal & Pest Control will remove your unwanted Raccoon problem promtly.
+Using environmentally friendly products and humane methods to get rid of Raccoon Problems , ALCO Animal & Pest Control will remove your unwanted Raccoon problem promptly.

 Raccoon Problems Removal in NJ is one of various Animal Removal Services in NJ that ALCO Animal & Pest Control provides.
 At ALCO Animal & Pest Control we pride ourselves with humane Animal Removal Services in NJ.

 Females are looking for nesting places from Mid-March to late May.
 They love dark, quiet corners in attics, basements and crawl spaces found in houses, sheds, and barns throughout New Jersey.
 A mother will do anything possible to protect her newborn kits including producing a loud sharp screech followed by bites and scratches to any human or other animal such as a cat or dog who get too close near her nest.
 This is the most recognized animal in North America and it gets its name from the Indian word "arakun", which means "scratches with its hands."

 There are three species: The Tres Marias, The Crab-Eating, and The Common Raccoon.
 This animal is found in throughout North America and is one of the most common wild animals in the United States.